 Would you like to give historic walking tours?
 Can you help us in the park store?
 Do you like to help children learn about California history?
 Monterey State Historic Park Provides Training!
 Volunteers also enjoy regular continuing education classes, field trips, and trainings.
-Please email Michael Green by clicking on his name or call (831) 649-7172 for more information.
+Please call (831) 649-7172 for more information.

 Note: Volunteers handle cash, work around historic collections and instruct children.
 All volunteers are required to pass a LiveScan backround check before assuming their duties.

 Custom House Museum Storekeeper

 Storekeepers work in the Custom House gift shop and promote and interpret Monterey State Historic Park buildings and activities.
 They sell items and help visitors understand why these items are sold.
 Storekeepers ensure the Custom House remains open to the public seven days per week.
 Proceeds from the store directly support the park's educational progams for children.

 History Tour Guide

-Volunteer Guides augment our current program by providing history walking tours of the area around Custom House.
+Volunteer Guides augment our current program by providing guided history tours of the north end of the historic district.
 We train interested volunteers and provide them with enough research materials to organize and present a 1-hour history walking tour.